winterwithouther/EAST-SE-073123-Phase-1/Readme.md

 ## Deliverables

+1. Use the new store form to also update an existing store in the database
+2. Make a delete request for a book
+3. Update a book's inventory

 - Demo: Delete
     - In renderBookCard, within the callback passed to the eventListener on the delete button, create a DELETE request.
     - Update the DOM pessimistically